Dayton airshow 2003 highlights

 Tummelisa dogfighting with a Fokker triplane (click here to open a new window with this photo in computer wallpaper format)

-Diamond Lil is one of only two B-24 Liberators flying in the world.
-This is one of many aircraft flying at the Dayton airshow which I hadn't seen before, which is why I made the effort of a 6 hour drive from Chicago.
-Others included a U-2 spy plane, P-38 Lightning and a Helldiver.
+Diamond Lil is one of only two Liberators flying in the world, one as the B-24 bomber version and this one as an LB-30 transport.
+This is one of many aircraft flying at the Dayton airshow which I hadn't seen before, which is why I went to the effort of driving for six hours from Chicago.
+Other unusual aircraft at the show included a U-2 spy plane, P-38 Lightning and a Helldiver.

 B-24 Liberator 'Diamond Lil' (click here to open a new window with this photo in computer wallpaper format)